Projects per year

 Biography

-Felix has collaboratively developed and evaluated multiple mHealth interventions including individually tailored SMS text messaging systems for smoking cessation (MiQuit and iQuit in Practice systems) and a context aware smoking cessation smartphone app (Quit Sense).
-He is currently leading research on the development of a face-to-face and digital Nicotine Replacement Therapy (NRT) adherence intervention for pregnant smokers in collaboration with researchers from the University of Nottingham.
-He is also involved in other mHealth and digital health projects with national and international collaborators and research teams as well as projects exploring the potential of e-cigarettes for pregnancy and postpartum cessation support and understanding dual tobacco and e-cigarette use.
-Among other methodologies, he specialises in N-of-1 approaches for both observational and experimental investigations.
+Felix has collaboratively developed and evaluated multiple mHealth interventions including individually tailored SMS text messaging systems for smoking cessation (MiQuit and iQuit in Practice systems) and the world’s first context aware smoking cessation smartphone app (Quit Sense).
+He also oversaw the development of a blended face-to-face and digital Nicotine Replacement Therapy (NRT) adherence intervention for pregnant smokers in collaboration with researchers from UEA and the University of Nottingham (Baby, Me and NRT; being evaluated in the SNAP 2 trial).
+He is also involved in multiple mHealth and digital health projects with national and international collaborators (including Europe, USA, India and Australia) as well as projects exploring the potential of vaping for smoking cessation and vaping cessation.
+He also specialises in N-of-1 (single case) experimental and observational methods to better understand individual differences in health behaviour change.

 Expertise related to UN Sustainable Development Goals